Beating your fear of heights

 Did you know that a high proportion of rock climbers are in fact scared of heights?
 Their phobia, known specifically as acrophobia, is one of the most common fears reported across the globe.
 There is one Dutch study which found that it affects as many as one in twenty people, meanwhile there are even more people suffering from a non-phobic fear of heights, meaning they don't meet the bar to be technically diagnosed but share symptoms with true acrophobes.
 All told, as much as twenty eight percent of the general population may have some height-induced fear.
 So, how can you overcome a fear of heights and rid yourself of the anxiety and stress when presented with ledges, bridges and other tall structures?
 To answer this, we first have to take a little look at the human brain.

 Do you want to know more about acrophobia?
-Have a read of this article, written by Kate Maxwell, which dives deeper into what it is, what symptoms to expect and some other pathways to managing the fear of heights.
+Have a look at the Kate Maxwell's article on Acrophobia - A fear of heights .
+The article dives deeper into what acrophobia is, what symptoms to expect and some other pathways to managing the fear of heights.

 There is evidence to suggest that a fear of heights is something which we may have inherited from our ancestors, many many generations back.
 Their automatic response to many of the dangers they faced was fight or flight, and hazardous heights was one such danger.
 So, from an evolutionary perspective, we have developed a fear of heights to protect us from the risk of being hurt, and therefore those who are fearful of heights may still be experiencing some of this conditioning.
 But what is actually causing this response?